Our main focus has always been on vinyl and paper crafts, but recently we’ve been moving into the world of fabric.

 - 10″ maximum cut width

-Moving back to manual, now we have a few specialist fabric cutting machines that aren’t to be used for any other materials.
+Next we have a few specialist fabric cutting machines that aren’t to be used for any other materials.
+They are considered specialist quilting cutters.

 One of the most annoying things about the AccuQuilt range of fabric cutters is that they are only compatible with the AccuQuilt dies — you can’t go loading up your Sizzix or Cricut ones instead.